 Lysophosphatidic acid receptor 1 (LPA1) in pulmonary fibrosis fact sheet

 While currently approved therapies can slow the decline in lung function caused by pulmonary fibrosis (PF), unmet needs remain.
-Fueled by our passion to help more patients, we are driven to tailor treatments to individual needs and help relieve the burdens of immune-mediated diseases such as pulmonary fibrosis.
+Fueled by our passion to help more patients, we are driven to tailor treatments to individual needs and help relieve the burdens of pulmonary fibrosis.

 Understanding pulmonary fibrosis